-Many companies are trying to reap the benefits amazing content provides, but very few marketers know how to do it well!
+Many companies are trying to reap the benefits of content marketing, but very few marketers know how to do it well!

-Great content marketers know their audience like the back of their hand.
-They have a plan to keep their content marketing efforts on track and offer their customers the comfort of consistent communication.
+Great content marketers know their audience like the back of their hands.
+They have a content plan to keep their content marketing efforts on track and offer their customers the comfort of consistent communication.
 They are driven by a thousand ideas to attract leads and keep them engaged and entertained.

 How Do You Know Content Marketing Is Effective?